TheFlightSims/windowsserver-mgmttools/.wiki/PortProxyGUI.md

 # PortProxyGUI

-PortProxyGUI is a port export and proxy director for Windows and Windows Server, especially for forwarding application and between web servers within the network, or LDAP.
+PortProxyGUI is a port export and proxy director for Windows and Windows Server, especially for forwarding applications and between web servers within the network, or LDAP.

 ## Contributors